k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 [Click for more information about Fabric Basic Commands](/articles/02_fabric_architecture/04_fabric_commands.md#fabric-commands).

-### How Are Deployed Objects Reflected in the Fabric Server?
+### How are Deployed Objects Reflected in the Fabric Server?
 You can check which objects are deployed in the Fabric server by using the Fabric **LIST** command.
 - **list LU_TYPES/LUT** - provides a list of LU Types deployed to the Fabric server and can display an LU's [storage type](/articles/32_LU_storage/01_LU_storage_overview.md).
 This command can be invoked for either all deployed LU Types or a specific one.
 - **list WS** - provides a list of all Web Service methods deployed to the Fabric server.